Daswanson22/ResumeTemplate-SP/README.md

 # ResumeTemplate-SP
 A single page website template resume.

-Built with Bootstrap and some custome CSS and Javascript.
+Built with Bootstrap and some custom CSS and Javascript.